Kun-kz/Credit_Risk_Analysis/README.md

 ## Overview

-In this project, we utilized machine learning statistical algorithms to build and evaluate models.
+In this project, we utilized supervised machine learning statistical algorithms to build and evaluate models.
 We intended to predict credit risk by using the credit card dataset from LendingClub, a peer-to-peer lending services company.
 The classes for high-risk users and low-risk users were unbalanced so we needed to employ different techniques to resample the data.
 The following tasks were done in this project:

 - Use RandomOverSampler and SMOTE algorithms to oversample the data.